microsoft/ClearScript/ReadMe.txt

 II.
 Building ClearScript
 ------------------------

-The provided project and solution files support Visual Studio 2013.
+The provided project and solution files support Visual Studio 2013 and 2015.
 They produce architecture-neutral managed libraries that target .NET Framework 4.0.
 ClearScript has been tested with .NET Framework 4.5 as well.
 It does not support older environments.
 The output directory is bin\[Debug|Release].

 There are two ways to build ClearScript - with and without V8 support.